Hupmobile

-Hupmobile was an automobile built from 1909 through 1939 by the Hupp Motor Car Company of Detroit.
+Hupmobile was a line of automobiles built from 1909 through 1939 by the Hupp Motor Car Company of Detroit.
 The prototype was developed in 1908.

 History

 Founding

 In 1909, Bobby Hupp co-founded Hupp Motor Car Company, with Charles Hastings, formerly of Oldsmobile, who put up the first US$8,500 toward manufacturing Hupp's car.
 They were joined by investors J. Walter Drake, Joseph Drake, John Baker, and Edwin Denby.
 Drake was elected president; Hupp was vice president and general manager.
 Emil Nelson, formerly of Oldsmobile and Packard, joined the company as chief engineer.
 Hastings was named assistant general manager.
 In late 1909 Bobby's brother, Louis Gorham Hupp left his job with the Michigan Central Railroad in Grand Rapids and joined the company.

 Model 20

 Hupp Motors obtained $25,000 (equal to $ today) in cash deposits at the 1909 automobile show (the lowest capitalization of Detroit's eight major car makers) to begin manufacturing the Hupp 20.
 The first cars were built in a small building at 345 (now 1161) Bellevue Avenue in Detroit, Michigan.
 The company immediately outgrew this space and began construction of a factory a few blocks away at E. Jefferson Avenue and Concord, next to the former Oldsmobile plant.
 The company produced 500 vehicles by the end of the 1909 model year (the fall of 1909).
 Production increased to more than 5,000 in the 1910 model year.

 The Model 20's pricing was set at $900.
 The touring automobile was built on the same principles as the roadster.
 The Touring was nearly identical to the runabout aside from a longer wheelbase, a stronger frame, a stronger rear axle, and other critical pieces.